docker-solr/docker-solr-examples/schema-api/README.md

 Verify this started, on http://localhost:8983/solr/#/initial_core

-Now you can use the schema API to create fields:
+Now you can use the Schema API to create fields:

 ```
 curl -X POST -H 'Content-type:application/json' --data-binary '{